Lazy22zz/UE5-RPG-Combat-Game/README.md

   Purpose: Create a new dummy enemy to test tag activation by tag.
 In this case, we need a new bttask_activatebytag.\
   [code view](https://github.com/Lazy22zz/UE5-RPG-Combat-Game/commit/cbf2ee238986af016e3baefe88505fd0a7009384)\
   1, Create a new BTTask_ActivateByTag.\
-  2, create a child bp of BP_Guadrain, and copy the AIController, BehaviorTree.\
+  2, Create a child bp of BP_Guadrain, and copy the AIController, BehaviorTree.\
-  3, reset the AI behavior setting.\
+  3, Reset the AI behavior setting.\
   ![Screenshot 2025-04-16 110532](https://github.com/user-attachments/assets/5b8bddc9-0e87-4f39-84d0-b766685ee48d)\
 - 18, Is Target Hostile\
-  Purpose: In WarriorWeaponBase, we just detect the hitbox detect basic relationship between attacker and target, which means enemies can attack each other.
+  Purpose: In WarriorWeaponBase, we detect the hitbox-detect basic relationship between attacker and target, which means enemies can attack each other.
   To solve that, we need team members to avoid that from happening.\
   [code view](https://github.com/Lazy22zz/UE5-RPG-Combat-Game/commit/1d8317a890642005b1f9e80c628206fc0c97f894)\
   1, Add ANS_Notif in melee attack montages.\